 With the revival of IPO market, we have got several queries related to IPO allotment process in India.
-Amid the strong response to the public offer of IRCTC which has already got oversubscribed with one day remaining, investors are wondering how the allotment process works, if they should apply for one lot or more and if applying early will improve their allotment chances.
-In this article, we take the example of IRCTC IPO to understand how the IPO allotment process works for retail investors.
+Amid the strong response to the public offer of IRCTC which has already got oversubscribed with one day remaining, investors are wondering how the IPO allotment process works in India, if they should apply for one lot or more and if applying early will improve their allotment chances.
+In this article, we take the example of IRCTC IPO and here are some vital details of the public offer.

 IRCTC IPO details